kurai021/animebot/README.md

 Animebot is a simple all purpouse bot for Amino in spanish when you can find information about Anime and Manga in spanish (maybe in the future I want to support OVA, ONA, music original videos, movies, tv shorts, DVD/Bluray specials, one shots and novels), find information in Wikipedia, play simple games and more.

+`The following information is in English for practical reasons.
+Even so, the bot is made to be used in Spanish speaking communities.`

 ## Install

 * Install dependencies: